What are the negatives of robo-advisors?

 4. A problem with robo advisors – some investors don’t understand that investment values can decline.

 Data source: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html

-During the lifetime of the oldest robo advisors, nine years, the only negative return year of the S&P 500 was 2008.
-Since 2009, the stock market has delivered positive returns.
+During the lifetime of most robo advisors, 10 years or less, the only negative return year of the S&P 500 was 2018.

 Investors are typically happy, when their investment portfolios go up.

 When the investment markets go south, as they do every so often, it’s unclear how investors will react.
 Will they flee their robo investment advisors?

 Investors have recently discovered that robo-advisor returns go down as well as up – just like all financial assets.

 New entrants into the financial markets might not have realized this basic investment fact.
 The price for the additional returns offered by the stock and bond markets is price volatility.
 In other words, prices go up and down.

 The data isn’t in yet whether robo-advisor investors fled during the recent market declines.

 Exception: There are actively managed robo-advisors that may may handle investment price fluctuations better than others.